cloudmesh-community/book/chapters/cloud/chameleon/faq-orig.md

 Openstack.

 At this time, the public key has been created and copied.
-Now you can now follow the steps described above (starting with the line "Provide the public key to your cloud system or individual instance") to import the generated key pair for use with Chameleon!
+Now you can now follow the steps described previously (starting with the line "Provide the public key to your cloud system or individual instance") to import the generated key pair for use with Chameleon!